Search the full range of products and services available here at Glaston with our handy search bar.

 Obviously, even if the compressor is serviced to the manufacturer’s recommendations it is imperative that the ventilation of a compressor room is suitable to allow fresh air in.
 Warm ambient conditions coupled with poor ventilation will soon result in overheating problems.
 A suggestion to improve room ventilation is extraction fans used in conjunction with room thermostats (so they only run when required) or ductwork systems to duct out the warm air and draw cool air in.

-For further advice on running compressors in the summer please contact us at www.glaston.com
+For further advice on running compressors in the summer please contact us our team of expert engineers at www.glaston.com